zcagray/Earning-Insights-Project/README.md

-# Portfolio-Projects
+# US Salary Analysis

-This repository contains the code for all of my data analysis projects.
+This will be the report for my US Salary project.